 5. Protect the roots

 The root CA is the master key that underpins the entire PKI.
 If it is compromised, every certificate issued is invalid and would have to be revoked and reissued.
 PKI deployment best practices dictate that the root CA remain strictly protected and is never published online.
-The initiation of a PKI should begin with a root signing ceremony, where the policies surrounding root are established, such as what the chain of custody of the root is, where it is stored, and how it is scripted.
+The initiation of a PKI should begin with a root signing ceremony, where the policies surrounding the root are established.
+These policies should cover the root’s chain of custody, where the root is stored, and how it’s scripted.

 6. Ensure internal security